 There are many sales people out there who will go to great lengths to avoid involving credit control in the sales process – fearing they will shut down a promising deal, for undue worry about their ability to pay.

 But stop and think about it.
 If a deal is genuinely at risk of going unpaid, is it worth ‘closing’ anyway?
 Credit control have no negative agenda, they are simply watchful to ensure credit isn’t overextended and cashflow is reliable.
+This shouldn’t be considered as sales vs. credit control.
 So, let’s understand their side of the story…

 The Credit Control Perspective